-A continuing challenge in GIScience and many other fields is the efficient and function used in ArcGIS. economical processing of massive data sets.
-We describe how to leverage massive parallel processing through general purpose computing using the Execution time for the CUDA functions exhibited a very stable and predictable graphics processing unit (GPGPU) for raster GIS operations.
-Using videogaming cards to create parallel processing solutions within the GPU is relatively linear trend for all functions over the various size raster files, allowing us to new and almost nonexistent in GIScience.
-By designing a software add-on built better predict response times for larger data sets.
-To test the linear fit we forecasted execution time out to a 93GB (25 billion pixels) raster and predicted to run select raster analysis operations on a CUDA-enabled GPU, we were able to achieve a 7x speed improvement compared to traditional (ArcGIS) raster an execution time of 3100.
-Our actual processing of the file completed in under 3000 seconds.
-Unfortunately, the larger file was too large to process in ArcGIS processes.
+A continuing challenge in GIScience and many other fields is the efficient and economical processing of massive data sets.
+We describe how to leverage massive parallel processing through general purpose computing using the graphics processing unit (GPGPU) for raster GIS operations.
+Using video-gaming cards to create parallel processing solutions within the GPU is relatively new and almost nonexistent in GIScience.
+By designing a software add-on built to run select raster analysis operations on a CUDA-enabled GPU, we were able to achieve a 7x speed improvement compared to traditional (ArcGIS) raster processes.
 In addition, our approach allows us to perform raster processing in under an hour for 93GB files with over 25 billion pixels.
-Finally, we identify key so a comparison between the products is impossible to determine. areas of future work to improve execution time.
+Finally, we identify key areas of future work to improve execution time.